 It would seem counterintuitive that basic timepieces could maintain their popularity when they have been made superficially obsolete by smartphones and the like.
 In reality, though, what makes a field watch so great is that it’s the complete opposite of a smartwatch, it’s simple.

 To understand the modern appeal of a field watch, we’ll have to look at their history and how they’ve adapted – or not adapted – to the times.

 The History of the Field Watch

 Watches were considered dainty and unbecoming for a man who would more commonly be seen sporting a pocket watch.
-As has so often happened in history, though, wartime necessity would lead to a global shift, both in the military and in the civilian realm.
+As has so often happened in history, though, wartime necessity would lead to a global shift, both in the military and civilian realm.

 Stainless steel was generally used for the casing, while an adjustable and comfortable leather or canvas strap was standard.
-Also, the display needed to be able to be read in all conditions, so the case would be large (though not as large as a pilot watch) and the face was high contrast, usually white numerals on a black background.
+Also, the display needed to be readable in all conditions, so the case would be large (though not as large as a pilot watch), and the face was high contrast, usually white numerals on a black background.

 It’s now been more than a century since the beginning of World War I and the emerging popularity of the basic wristwatch for men.
 In those 100 years, watches have gained increasingly more sophisticated features while fashion preferences have cycled through dozens of styles.
 Yet, through it all, the classic, unflashy field watch has remained a popular timepiece among collectors and casual watch wearers alike.

 Let’s look at four watches that epitomize the field watch in the modern era.